The cause of Kawasaki disease is unknown but may be associated with an infection.

 Complications of Kawasaki disease

-If children are not treated, up to 1 in 4 develop heart problems, usually beginning 1 to 4 weeks after the illness starts.
-A few of these children develop the most serious heart problem, a bulge in the wall of a coronary artery ( coronary artery aneurysm Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
+If children are not treated, heart problems may develop, usually beginning 1 to 4 weeks after the illness starts.
+A few children develop the most serious heart problem, a bulge in the wall of a coronary artery (coronary artery aneurysm Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
 It receives oxygen-rich blood from the left ventricle of the heart and distributes it to all... read more ).
 These aneurysms can rupture or provoke a blood clot, leading to a heart attack and sudden death.
-Treatment reduces the risk of heart complications to about 1 in 20.
+Treatment greatly reduces the risk of heart complications.

 Electrocardiography and ultrasonography of the heart

-Blood tests and cultures of the blood and throat are also done to rule out other disorders that cause similar symptoms (such as measles, scarlet fever, and juvenile idiopathic arthritis).
+Blood tests and cultures of the blood and throat are also done to rule out other disorders that cause similar symptoms (such as measles, scarlet fever, juvenile idiopathic arthritis, and multisystem inflammatory syndrome in children [MIS-C]).

 Doctors who specialize in treating children's heart disorders (pediatric cardiologists) or infectious diseases are often consulted.

-With treatment, children recover completely if their coronary arteries are not affected within the first 8 weeks of illness.
+With treatment, children recover completely if their coronary arteries are not affected.
 For children with coronary artery problems, the outcome varies with the severity of the disease.
 However, with early treatment, almost no children with Kawasaki disease in the United States die.

-Without treatment, the death rate is about 1%.
+Without treatment, some children die.
 Of the children who die, death nearly always occurs in the first 6 months but can occur as long as 10 years later.

 About two thirds of the aneurysms go away within 1 year.
 Large aneurysms are more likely to remain.
 However, even when aneurysms go away, children have an increased risk of heart problems in adulthood.